WinnieYuDev/WinnieYuDev/README.md

 # About me

-I am a fully dedicated software engineer focused on making full stack web applications with background in food science and technology.
+I’m a software engineer with a background in food science and product development.
+I spent years designing experiments, analyzing complex data, and collaborating with brands like Kroger, State Garden, and Dole to bring innovative products to the fresh produce industry.
+Those experiences taught me how to tackle tough problems, work across teams, and translate data into actionable solutions.
+Software engineering lets me take that same curiosity and focus, building analytical tools and scalable systems that simplify workflows and have real-world impact.
+I’m excited to collaborate on projects where I can make a meaningful difference.

 I am currently working as a Software Engineer at Resilient Coders, where I build and deploy collaborative projects that solve real-world problems for various businesses and organizations.
 I am also a machine learning enthusiast with a huge love for JavaScript, React, Node.js, MongoDB, REST API and Data Visualization.

 Fun facts about me: